The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 ### Skill speed

-2.44 gcd or faster can gain you a Drill cast just before phase transitions but be careful of ghosting since it’ll eat Reassemble as well.
+2.44 GCD or faster can gain you a Drill cast just before phase transitions but be careful of ghosting since it’ll eat Reassemble as well.

 ### Tactician